Baldivis District Sporting Complex

 Due to the need for active open space in the Baldivis area, the first part of the project will provide eight hectares of active open space.

 A pavilion will be built between the two primary fields that includes:

 A youth outdoor recreation space is proposed to be located on the site of the sporting complex.

 Community consultation closer to the time of delivering the project will help to decide what kind of activities and equipment will be included.

-The Draft BDSC Master Plan was advertised during October 2018, including a community information session held at Mary Davies Library and Community Centre on Tuesday 16 October.
-This advertising period gave the community an opportunity to tell us what they thought of the plans.
+The Draft BDSC Master Plan was advertised during October 2018, including a community information session held at Mary Davies Library and Community Centre on Tuesday 16 October 2018.
+This advertising period gave the community an opportunity to tell us what they thought of the layout.

 This project is supported by the State Government, through the Department of Local Government, Sport and Cultural Industries, which is a major supporter of community sport and recreation facilities in Western Australia.

 Sport and recreation builds stronger, healthier, happier and safer communities.